trcook/starcluster_example/readme.md

 2. launch a seperate pane in tmux by pressing the following sequence: `ctrl-b` then `shift-6`. type `htop`.
 Now, type `ctrl-b shift-6` and then `ssh node001` to login to node 001 in a new window.
 Then type `htop`.
 Repeat as needed to get  a sense of how each node is performing.
 You want walled processors across the board -- otherwise you aren't making good use of the server time.
 3. save your results in R to a dataset or workspace image and quit R
 4. export back out to s3 with `s3cmd put`
+4. terminate or stop the cluster with `starcluster terminate mycluster` (or `stop` instead of `terminate` if you just want to hold the cluster as is and come back to it later -- you can't do this with spot instances) on your local machine
 5. download locally with `s3 get` on your local machine for further processing
 6. profit.